Get to Know All the Different Types of Instagram Ads

 Instagram says to add the question sticker to your Stories in order to invite users to learn more about your products and feel more confident buying them.
 These stickers allow brands (and individual users) to ask their followers questions and they can be placed anywhere you want in a given story.
 When followers want to reply, they simply tap the sticker — and they can do so multiple times.
 It’s a great way for not only users to get to know their friends better, but for brands to do the same with their fans and, of course, build relationships.

 According to a separate post from Hootsuite about successful Instagram marketing campaigns, offering promo codes when selling on Instagram is a “surefire way to drive sales.”
 Brands can promote codes directly in their shoppable posts to make them easy to find.
 These exclusive offers are another way brands can grow loyalty and engagement.

-After you get your feet wet with shoppable content and start to figure out what works and what doesn’t, you’ll want to keep experimenting with images, copy and tags, HubSpot says.
+After you get your feet wet with shoppable content and start to figure out what works and what doesn’t, you’ll want to keep experimenting with pictures, tags, and captions.

 Instagram is a visual platform where consumers seek to be inspired.
 As a result, a brand’s best move is to focus on creating engaging content users can’t help but notice while scrolling through their feeds.